When is Super Bowl 2021: Date, time, TV channel, halftime show, anthem

 Super Bowl 2021 odds

 According to PointsBet, the Kansas City Chiefs are this year’s favorite to win the Lombardi Trophy over the Tampa Bay Buccaneers.
+Click here to bet on the Super Bowl with PointsBet before the game.
 See more on the point spread, moneyline and points total below:

 - Point spread: Chiefs -3 (-105), Buccaneers +3 (+105)